X

 What is the role of a Confirmation sponsor?

 Confirmation sponsors are active members of the Catholic church who are willing to walk with students as they prepare for Confirmation, present the candidate for Confirmation, and then continue to accompany the newly confirmed throughout their faith journey.
+Candidates are working on their Confirmation Journals and these involve discussions with sponsors.
+Sponsors need to encourage involvement and participation in this process and to be present in the preparation the best that time and place can allow.

 What are the qualifications of a Confirmation sponsor?